python-semver/python-semver/docs/advanced/combine-pydantic-and-semver.rst

         print(app_version.version)
         # > 1.2.3

-To work with Pydantic>2.0 and without pydantic-extra-types you can use the following example to define your own type:
+To work with Pydantic>2.0 and without pydantic-extra-types use the following example to define your own type:

 1. Derive a new class from :class:`~semver.version.Version`